ShahzaibWaseem/ShahzaibWaseem.github.io/_projects/RipeTrack.md

 For more details about any of the modules, read our paper.

-There are some technical aspects of MobiSpectral that are not present in the paper, like how to get the spectral signatures of points in the hypercubes on Android.
+There are some technical aspects of RipeTrack that are not present in the paper, like how to get the spectral signatures of points in the hypercubes on Android.

 ### Spectral Signatures
 Spectral signatures are the (normalized) pixel values of each wavelength band at a particular pixel in the hypercube.
 Signatures are what make hyperspectral imaging very powerful as each material has a unique signature (given the hyperspectral range is large), which makes the problem of classification a material classification or classification based on the chemical changes rather than in the traditional classification.